Introduction

 Getting Help

 This guide will get you started as an Ignition Module developer, but it isn't a comprehensive manual.
 If you run into a problem with the SDK or aren't sure how to accomplish something, check the module SDK forum.
-The forum is visited by a wide range of users who have experience building modules, and it is frequently checked by the IA development team.
+Since the IA support staff scope of assistance is limited to Ignition itself, the SDK forum will provide the best source of information when troubleshooting.
+The forum is visited by a wide range of users who have experience building modules, and is frequently checked by the IA development team.

 For more general questions with Java, Python, Ant, etc., the internet has a wealth of resources.
 StackOverflow.com is a particularly good place to ask questions, though you generally can't go wrong typing nearly anything into Google.